awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

-# SAML Authentication for Kibana<a name="saml"></a>
+# SAML authentication for Kibana<a name="saml"></a>

-SAML authentication for Kibana lets you use your existing identity provider to offer single sign\-on \(SSO\) for Kibana on domains running Elasticsearch 6\.7 or later\.
-To use this feature, you must enable [fine\-grained access control](fgac.md)\.
+SAML authentication for Kibana lets you use your existing identity provider to offer single sign\-on \(SSO\) for Kibana on Amazon Elasticsearch Service \(Amazon ES\) domains running Elasticsearch 6\.7 or later\.
+To use SAML authentication, you must enable [fine\-grained access control](fgac.md)\.

 Rather than authenticating through [Amazon Cognito](es-cognito-auth.md) or the [internal user database](fgac.md#fgac-kibana), SAML authentication for Kibana lets you use third\-party identity providers to log in to Kibana, manage fine\-grained access control, search your data, and build visualizations\.
-Amazon Elasticsearch Service supports providers that use the SAML 2\.0 standard, such as Okta, Keycloak, Active Directory Federation Services, and Auth0\.
+Amazon ES supports providers that use the SAML 2\.0 standard, such as Okta, Keycloak, Active Directory Federation Services \(ADFS\), and Auth0\.
+Requests from Amazon ES to third\-party providers aren't explicitly encrypted with a service provider certificate\.

 SAML authentication for Kibana is only for accessing Kibana through a web browser\.
 Your SAML credentials do *not* let you make direct HTTP requests to the Elasticsearch or Kibana APIs\.

-## SAML Configuration Overview<a name="saml-overview"></a>
+## SAML configuration overview<a name="saml-overview"></a>

 This page assumes you have an existing identity provider and some familiarity with it\.
 We can't provide detailed configuration steps for your exact provider, only for your Amazon ES domain\.

 The Kibana login flow can take one of two forms:
-+ Service provider \(SP\) initiated: You navigate to Kibana \(for example, `https://my-domain.us-east-1.es.amazonaws.com/_plugin/kibana`\), which redirects you to the login screen\.
++ **Service provider \(SP\) initiated**: You navigate to Kibana \(for example, `https://my-domain.us-east-1.es.amazonaws.com/_plugin/kibana`\), which redirects you to the login screen\.
 After you log in, the identity provider redirects you to Kibana\.
-+ Identity provider \(IdP\) initiated: You navigate to your identity provider, log in, and choose Kibana from an application directory\.
++ **Identity provider \(IdP\) initiated**: You navigate to your identity provider, log in, and choose Kibana from an application directory\.

 Amazon ES provides two single sign\-on URLs, SP\-initiated and IdP\-initiated, but you only need the one that matches your desired Kibana login flow\.
+If you want to configure both SP\- and IdP\-initiated authentication, you must do so through your identity provider\.
+For example, in Okta you can enable **Allow this app to request other SSO URLs** and add one or more IdP\-initiated SSO URLs\.

-In either case, the goal is to log in through your identity provider and receive a SAML assertion that contains your username \(required\) and any [backend roles](fgac.md#fgac-concepts) \(optional, but recommended\)\.
+Regardless of which authentication type you use, the goal is to log in through your identity provider and receive a SAML assertion that contains your username \(required\) and any [backend roles](fgac.md#fgac-concepts) \(optional, but recommended\)\.
 This information allows [fine\-grained access control](fgac.md) to assign permissions to SAML users\.
 In external identity providers, backend roles are typically called "roles" or "groups\."

 **Note**
 You can't change the SSO URL, so SAML authentication for Kibana does not support proxy servers\.

-## Enabling SAML Authentication<a name="saml-enable"></a>
+## Enabling SAML authentication<a name="saml-enable"></a>

 You can only enable SAML authentication for Kibana on existing domains, not during the creation of new ones\.
 Due to the size of the IdP metadata file, we highly recommend using the AWS console\.

-**Tip**
 Domains only support one Kibana authentication method at a time\.
 If you have [Amazon Cognito authentication for Kibana](es-cognito-auth.md) enabled, you must disable it before you can enable SAML\.

 **To enable SAML authentication for Kibana \(console\)**